Asbolus verrucosus: Description

-The blue death feigning beetle grows to around 18–21 mm from head to abdomen.
+The blue death feigning beetle grows to around 18–21 mm length.
 The species name verrucosus, meaning 'warty', refers to the characteristic bumps on the beetle's elytra.
-The powdery blue hue of the beetles is due to a wax coating on their bodies that prevents loss of moisture.
-High humidity darkens the color of the beetles.
+Their powdery blue hue is due to a wax coating on their bodies that prevents loss of moisture.
 Males are slightly smaller than females, and have bristly red hairs on their antennae.
 The beetles are crepuscular, being most active at dawn and dusk.

 Captivity

 The majority of captive beetles are wild-caught, but suit very well in captivity.
-Care requirements are minimal, as the beetles do not require extensive humidity or heating regulation, and only require sandy substrate and hides to rest under.
-The beetles are unable to climb on smooth surfaces (plastic or glass), and their diets are extremely diverse—they can be fed vegetables, fruits, lichen, shrimp, dead insects, as well as dog and cat foods.
-Blue death feigning beetles have been successfully kept with desert hairy scorpions and/or velvet ants, and are well suited to communal arrangements.
+Whilst these beetles do better in low humidity set-ups, mimicking their natural habitat, their care requirements are minimal, as the beetles do not require extensive heating regulation, and only require sandy substrate and hides to rest under.
+The beetles are unable to climb on smooth surfaces (plastic or glass), and do best on mainly protein rich food sources, although their diets are extremely diverse—they can be fed vegetables, fruits, lichen, shrimp, dead insects, as well as dog and cat foods.
+Blue death feigning beetles have been successfully kept with desert hairy scorpions and/or velvet ants.
+They are also well suited to communal arrangements and are sometimes kept with other Asbolus species including rough death feigning beetles and smooth death feigning beetles as well as other similar desert species such as hairy robot beetles, diabolical ironclad beetles and various other desert darkling beetle species.